mrtgst/shellnote/README.md

 By default, `shellnote` will populate a text file in your /home directory.
 If it exists, shellnote will load ~/.shellnoterc with your configurations.
 To see available configuration options, copy the default .shellnoterc in this repo to ~/.shellnoterc and edit it.

-Other options are:
+Other command line options are:

 	-a		Add an entry
+	-e		Edit the current log file
 	-d		Delete last entry
 	-h		Print this help
 	-p		Print the current log file

 I recommend making an alias in your shell config file to `shellnote -a` to your liking; e.g., `alias note='shellnote -a'`.
-Now you just need to write `note "This is an even greater idea!"`.
+Now you just need to write

+ `note "This is an even greater idea!"`.

 ## Known bugs